xrcyz/Shader-Documentation/Docs/Log.md

 A vertex shader tells the rest of the pipeline where on screen each vertex of a mesh should be positioned.
 It can also output user-defined inputs to the fragment shader.

 When rendering, OpenGL pulls vertex data from arrays stored in buffer objects.
-The line `layout(location = 0) in vec3 position;` fetches data from the Vertex Buffer Object at index zero from the Vertex Array Object (array of VBOs), casts it to a `vec3`, and gives it the name `position`.
+The line `layout(location = 0) in vec3 position` calls out to the Vertex Array Object (VAO), gets the Vertex Buffer Object (VBO) at index zero, casts the current vertex to a `vec3`, and gives it the name `position`.
 This index gets set [somewhere](https://github.com/processing/processing/tree/master/core/src/processing/opengl) CPU-side with `glVertexAttribPointer()`.

 ```
 //use OpenGL version 4.1